finbourne/lusid-sdk-csharp/sdk/docs/OrderManagementApi.md

 # **GetOrderHistory**
 > ResourceListOfChangeIntervalWithOrderManagementDetail GetOrderHistory (string scope, string code, DateTimeOffset? asAt = null)

-[EXPERIMENTAL] GetOrderHistory: Get the history of an order and related entity changes
+GetOrderHistory: Get the history of an order and related entity changes

 Get the changes that have happened to an order and related entities.